Creator Clash: Card

-Creator Clash 3
+Cancelled Creator Clash 3

 On January 29, 2025, the official Twitter account for Creator Clash announced a third event to take place sometime in 2025.
 On February 4, it was announced that Creator Clash 3, billed as Influencers Will Pay, would take place on June 28 at the Amalie Arena in Tampa, Florida, once again.
 The event was later delayed to October 25, 2025, with a venue change to the Hollywood Palladium in Los Angeles, California.

-The event was cancelled on July 7, 2025, with an accompanying statement also confirming that there would be no future Creator Clash events, that anyone who bought a pay per view would be automatically refunded, and that the raised funds would be distributed to charity.
+Renewed online disputes, most prominently a high-profile conflict between Ian and Ethan Klein, contributed to negative publicity and withdrawal of several scheduled participants, and the event was subsequently cancelled on July 7, 2025.
+An accompanying statement confirmed that there would be no future Creator Clash events, that anyone who purchased a pay-per-view would be automatically refunded, and that the raised funds would be distributed to charity.